 Milkshakes are my comfort food.
 When everything’s going wrong, a milkshake makes it right.
 I have many milkshake memories, but there’s one that stands out.
 One worth sharing here.

 Before I tell this story I need to make something clear.
 I’m not an animal person.
 AT ALL.
 I wish this was different.
 I’ve tried to change, but I can’t.
 It’s just me.
 Animals scare me.
-Tina Fey said it best in amoxicillin over the counter order now Bossypants, “I have no affinity for animals.
+Tina Fey said it best in visit website Bossypants, “I have no affinity for animals.
 I don’t hate animals and I would never hurt an animal; I just don’t actively care about them.”
 She forgot to say that they’re terrifying, but you get the point.

 Here’s the thing.
 You can’t tell people you don’t like animals.
 Like if I say “I don’t like dogs,” you automatically judge me and think I’m a heartless B. Don’t lie.
 I know it’s true.
 So I try to hide it, but sometimes I just can’t.
 Like the time this happened…please, have a seat.

 My dad took me, my sister and our husbands to the state fair.
 It was a family affair and it started off great.
 There was mingling and dancing and drinking but then we made our way to the petting zoo tent.
 I agreed because I’m ok around animals when they’re contained and can’t eat me alive, which one would logically think is the case in a petting zoo tent.
 Ha.
 Joke was definitely on me.

 I’ll cut the crap.
 There’s no sugar coating this.
 I was attacked by a bull.